wardwheeler/PhyloWidgits/README.md

 meanWords
 	Calculates mean words of languages from fastc files (latex IPA representations)

+nexus2Fasta
+	Converts `simple' nexus files to fasta
+	Does not process all of nexus possibilities `

 pruneRandGraph
 	Prunes graph edges and vertices with 'rand' data key (or other)